brucefan1983/simple-ga-matlab/README.md

 ## File organizations

-* There is one script with name:
+* There is one script:
   * test_ga.m

-* This script will call the functions defined in following files:
+* This script will call the "my_ga" function in
   * my_ga.m

-  * initialize_velocity.m
+* The above function will in turn call the "my_fitness" function in
   * my_fitness.m

 ## Example